huginn/huginn/docker/README.md

 #### [cantino/huginn](multi-process/README.md) multiple process image

-This image runs all processes needed by Huginn in one container, when not database is linked it will also start MySQL internally.
-It is great to try huginn without having to set up anything, however maintenance and backups can be difficult.
+This image runs all processes needed by Huginn in one container, when the database is not linked it will also start MySQL internally.
+This is great to try huginn without having to set up anything, however maintenance and backups can be difficult.

 #### [cantino/huginn-single-process](single-process/README.md) multiple container image